-WINDHOEK, Khomas Region - The First Lady of the Republic of Namibia (FLON) Madam Monica Geingos and the United Nations Population Fund (UNFPA) Namibia Country Office celebrated International Women’s Day with 130 female inmates at the Namibia Correctional Services in Windhoek on 8 March 2023.
+WINDHOEK, Khomas Region - The First Lady of the Republic of Namibia (FLON) Madam Monica Geingos, and the United Nations Population Fund (UNFPA) Namibia Country Office celebrated International Women’s Day with 130 female inmates at the Namibia Correctional Services Namibian Correctional Service in Windhoek on 8 March 2023.

-The event was organised to promote inclusivity - recognising and uplifting female inmates.
+The event was organised to promote inclusivity and recognise and uplift female inmates.

 We mustn’t forget each other.
 We must always shine a spotlight on those we tend to forget.